 - She was recently named to Crain’s Most Connected List, representing the 100 most connected businesspeople in metro Detroit.

-- Represents the Official Committee of Unsecured Creditors in the chapter 11 automotive bankruptcy case of Shiloh Industries pending in the United States Bankruptcy Court for the District of Delaware
+- Lead counsel to the Official Committee of Unsecured Creditors in the chapter 11 automotive bankruptcy case of Shiloh Industries pending in the United States Bankruptcy Court for the District of Delaware

 - Represented the Official Committee of Unsecured Creditors in the chapter 11 case Capitol Bancorp Ltd., a bank holding company which owns banks across the country (Plan of Reorganization confirmed, United States Bankruptcy Court for the Eastern District of Michigan)